rsachse/luess/README.md

 luess (landuse ecosystem services) is a R package for estimation of ecosystem services based on LPJmL model output.
 It provides functions to re-project CLUMondo model output to other geographic projections and to aggregrate CLUMondo grid cells to any other grid.
-The functionality encompasses the translation of CLUMondo cropland to LPJmL crop functional types.
-Functions returning ready to use LPJmL input files will be added soon.
+The functionality encompasses the translation of CLUMondo cropland to LPJmL crop functional types and the ability to write LPJmL input files.
+Implementation of calculation of ecosystem services is only sparse at the moment, since the focus was more on translating CLUMondo.

 Install the package